bodo-ai/pydough-ce/dspy_pydough_pipeline_parallel/readme.md

 ]  # add the keys in the .env file
 ```

+***IMPORTANT: Update the main.py file to match your API key configuration***

+Open main.py and locate the API keys section.
+You must modify this code to match the number and names of API keys in your .env file.

 ### Custom .env Path

 If your `.env` file is located elsewhere, you can specify the path: